-Anthropological and historical research has made us aware of the enormous variety of human social arrangements, cultures, mentalities.
+Anthropological and historical research has made us aware of the enormous variety of human social arrangements, sultures, mentalities.
+It follows that we are in a far better position to understand the variations in doctrines now is the position to understand the variations in doctrines now is the position to understand the variations in doctrines now is the per cultures, mentalities.
 It follows that we, far more than many of our predecessors, are in a position to understand the variations that have taken place in the expression of Christian doctrines.
 For if the gospel is to be preached to all nations (Mt 28, 19), still it is not to be preached in the same manner to all.
+For if the resources of their culture.
+To 4) See the opening address of John XXIII at the second Vatican council.
+AAS 54 (1962) 792 lines 8 ff.

-If one is to communicate with persons of another culture, one must use the resources of their culture.
-To use simply the resources of one's own culture is not to communicate with the other but to romain locked up in one's own.
+use simply the resources of one's own culture is not to communicate with the other but to remain locked up in one's own.
 At the same time, it is not enough simply to employ the resources of the other culture.
 One must do so creatively.
 One has to discover the manner in which the Christian message can be expressed effectively and accurately in the other culture.

 There is a further point.
 Once Christian doctrine has been introduced successfully within another culture, its subsequent development will further exploit the resources of that culture.
-The point is abundantly illustrated by Cardinal Daniélou's account of an orthodox Judaic Christianity that, in its apprehension of the Christian mysteries, employed the thought-forms and the stylistic genera of Spatjudentum.
-To conceive the Son and the Spirit as distinct persons, Judaic Christiantly identified them with angels.
-And such and other strange concepts found expression in the form of exegesis, apocalypse, vision.
-So too down the ages there have developed the idiosyncracies of local and national churches.
+The point is abundantly illustrated by Cardinal Danielou's account of an orthodox Judaic Christianity that, in its apprehension of the Christian mysteries, employed the thought-forms and the stalistic genera of Spatjudentum.
+To conceive the Son and the Judaic Christianity identified them with Spirit as distinct persons, they were identified, with angels. and other strange And such concepts found expression in the form of exegesis, apocalypse, vision.
+5 So too down the ages there have developed the idiosyncracies of local and national churches.
 Nor do such ongoing differences, once they are understood and explained, threaten the unity of faith.
 Rather they testify to its vitality.
-Doctrines that really are assimilated bear the stamp of those that assmillate them, and the absence of such an imprint would point to a merely perfunctory assimilation.
+Doctrines that really are assimilated bear the stamp of those that assimilate them, and the absence of such an imprint would point to a merely perfunctory assimilation.